 - Everyone is offered paid, supported work experience after they have completed the 6 months training, (including cooperative working training)

 - We see everyone who is part of Skills Network as a group member.
 No-one has a formal title which ranks them as more important than anyone else.
-We know that informal hierarchies are impossible to avoid, but we do training on and think about how to guard against their negative effects.
+We know that informal hierarchies are impossible to avoid, but we do training on and reflect together regularly about how to guard against their negative effects.

 - We work hard to maintain an atmosphere where everyone contributes what they can and the group tries to give everyone what they need.
 We appreciate and value the wide range of skills and abilities that all members bring – often these are not valued as highly as we feel they should be in society.